openedx/docs.openedx.org/source/educators/how-tos/advanced_features/create_content_experiment_groups.rst

 completed the following tasks.

 * :ref:`Enable Content Experiments`
-* :ref:`Set up Group Configurations in edX Studio`
+* :ref:`Set up Group Configurations in Studio`

 #.
-After you select a group configuration, in the content experiment component,
+After you select a group configuration in the content experiment component,
 select **View**.

 #.
 The content experiment page that opens automatically includes a container for